first-lyt/starter-hugo-academic/content/authors/admin/_index.md

 title: Divesh Jain
 email: djain@ncra.tifr.res.in
 ---
-Divesh Jain obtained his B. Tech. in Electrical and Electronics Engineering from Veer Surendra Sai University of Technology, Burla, in 2017.
-He joined the Integrated Ph.D. programme at NCRA-TIFR in July 2018.
-He is now working with Dr. Tirthankar Roy Choudhury for his doctoral research on modeling of CMB anisotropies sourced from the reionization era.
+I am a Ph.D. candidate at NCRA-TIFR.
+I am working with Dr. Tirthankar Roy Choudhury for my thesis on modeling of CMB anisotropies sourced from the reionization era.